 Ready-mixed concrete, infrastructure, and mortar products – Concrete produced, loaded on mixers at the plant and transported to building sites, mortar mixtures, mixtures for infrastructure, flooring, and finishing.

-Cement – an essential component for the building and infrastructure sectors.
+Cement – an essential raw material that is used by the construction and infrastructure sectors.

 Asphalt – A mixture of aggregates, sand, and bitumen, used to pave roads, freeways, parking lots and walkways.